croach/nenv/README.md

-# Dead simple virtual environments for Node
+# Virtual Environment Manager for Node

 nenv is a simple virtual environment manager for Node.
 In short, it adds exectuables for locally installed node modules to the current PATH so